Frequently Asked Questions

 What about international shipping?

-Canadian customers can order directly from our website.
-For all other countries, please e-mail us your country name and a list of what items you'd like to order and we can send you a custom shipping quote via USPS.
+Please e-mail us your country name and a list of what items you'd like to order and we can send you a custom shipping quote via USPS.

 How do I start a return?